-The Compensation Committee of the Board of Directors is currently composed of the following three non-employee directors: Karen L. Shoos, Chair, George O. Elston and Harry H. Penner, Jr. None of these Compensation Committee members was an officer or employee of us during the year.
+The Compensation Committee of the Board of Directors is currently composed of the following four non-employee directors: Karen L. Shoos, Chair, George O. Elston, Harry H. Penner, Jr. and Richard van den Broek.
+None of these Compensation Committee members was an officer or employee of us during the year.
 No Compensation Committee interlocks between us and another entity existed.